 10 – Nail Polish

-Yet again, the chemicals in big brand nail polish products are potentially harmful.
+Once again, the chemicals in high brand nail polish products are potentially harmful.
 In contrast, hemp seed oil nail polish is capable of building and repairing your nails.
 Protein, fatty acids, and Vitamin E are essential to healthy nails, and hemp has all three in abundance.

 11 – Milk